akshayaprabakaran/mechacats-refactor/README.md

   * The existing code tests for voltage value either > or < 5 but not equal to 5.
 Hence I have wriiten a test case where voltage equals 5.

-  * Further I organized the Rspec based speed check and color check by grouping each cat breed.
+  * Further I organized the Rspec based on speed check and color check by grouping each cat breed.
 This helps in a quick understanding of what the test results indicate.

 # Learning Outcomes